sejori/nestjs-graphql-sample/README.md

 # Seb's PYNEA coding challenge

 Stack: NestJS (Node.js), GraphQL, Prisma
-(All package versions checked against latest to ensure stability)
+(package versions checked against latest to ensure stability)

 The following repos and resources were used in this project's development:
 - https://github.com/onur-ozkan/feednext/
 - https://github.com/shkim04/find-your-wc.git

-All source code is written to follow patterns from official documentation as much as possible.
+Source code is written to follow patterns from official documentation as much as possible.

 # Setup